This post may contain affiliate links.

 It’s Fermented, So Of Course it Smells Bad

-Well, I didn’t get that.
 Every person I’ve mentioned this supplement too scrunches up their nose in disgust.
 I didn’t have that reaction initially.
-All I heard was how amazing this supplement is for dogs (it’s a great substitute for bone broth if you don’t have any on hand) and I picked up 4 pints at Julz Animal Houz and ordered 10 more pints through our local raw feeding co-op.
+All I heard was how amazing this supplement is for dogs (it’s a great substitute for bone broth if you don’t have any on hand) and I picked up four pints at a local pet store and turned around and ordered 10 more pints through our local raw feeding co-op.
+I was warned about the smell, but I figured that if I could handle green tripe without retching, then fermented fish stock wouldn't be a problem.

 I was wrong.